lmas/thesis/thesis.typ

 kept as a reference dataset used for verifying future implementations.
 @app-repo contains a link to the repository that stores this dataset.

-The original DAMP algorithm was then implemented in Go
-#footnote[https://go.dev/] as outlined in @dampalgo and @backproc.
+The original DAMP algorithm was then implemented in the Go programming language, as outlined in @dampalgo and @backproc.
 Go is famously known for its simple syntax and large standard library, which lends itself well to the purpose of making quick but production-ready prototypes.
 This, along with this author's previous experiences and familiarity, was the reason